How to Cover a Cast for Soccer (A Complete Guide)

 3. Cover Your Cast with the Bubble Wrap or Foam

-If you’re using bubble wrap or foam that’s 0.5 inches in thickness, then you should cover it about 6 to 7 times.
-You can then expect it to then be soft and cushiony, preventing any potential threat to you and other players.
+If you’re using a thickness of bubble wrap or foam that’s 0.5 inches, you should cover it about 6 to 7 times.
+You can expect it to be soft and cushiony, preventing potential threats to you and other players.

 4. Add Tape in the Appropriate Areas

 This will ensure the roll doesn’t open.
-Next, run some tape along the edge (or seam) of the bubble wrap so that you can add tape to both the wrap and the cast.
+Next, run some tape along the bubble wrap’s edge (or seam) to add tape to the wrap and cast.
 As a result, it will stay in place on the cast.

 5. Apply Elastic Bandage All Over the Cast